Linear solvers

 AMRMultiGrid is the Chombo implementation of the Martin-Cartwright multigrid algorithm.
 It takes an “operator factory” as an argument, and the factory can generate objects (i.e., operators) that encapsulate the discretization on each AMR level.

-chombo-discharge runs its own operator, and the user can use either of:
+chombo-discharge uses its own elliptic operators, and the user can use either of:

 1. EBHelmholtzOpFactory for single-phase problems.